metwork-framework/mfext/.metwork-framework/README.md

 $ # Great, a newer version!
 ```

-Want to know what software is included in the package?
-[Look here!](#5-full-list-of-components)

 Installing the **MFEXT** module is safe, it can't break anything on your system.
 It does not contain any services, it is just a bunch of files and directories installed in `/opt` directory and you have to explicitly load a profile file to use them.